timwb/energycostd/README.md

 This is useful if:

 - You automatically want to control devices based on prices with your home automation software of choice.
-- You want to have dynamic prices in Home Assistance.
+- You want to have dynamic prices in Home Assistant.
 In this case you need to add a sensor of class 'monetary':

 ```yaml
 mqtt: